bluenote10/ScalaOculusRiftExample/README.md

 #### Getting Started for Non-Scala Users

-If you want to try out the example but you do not have to have/know Scala: No problem.
+If you want to try out the example but do not have/know Scala: No problem.
 All you need is a JVM and [SBT](http://www.scala-sbt.org/) (Simple Build Tool, the equivalent to Maven in the Scala world).
 You can simply download the SBT launcher (basically a JAR and a start script `sbt` which launches the JAR), run `sbt` in the project folder, and type `run` within the SBT shell.
 This will download and compile Scala, download the JOVR library, compile the project, and run it.